How to shorten and customize a NATO strap featured picture

 The materials provided in this DIY post are for educational and promotional purposes only.
 You may not rely on any information and opinions expressed in it for any other purpose.
 Neither the Company, nor its officers, directors, employees, agents, distributors, affiliates, subsidiaries and their related companies are responsible or liable for any loss damage (including, but not limited to, actual, consequential, or punitive), liability, claim, or any other injury or cause related to or resulting from any information posted on the Company’s website.

-3 thoughts on “How to shorten and customize your NATO strap – 3 simple tricks!
+3 thoughts on “How to shorten and customize your Nylon strap – 3 simple tricks!

 1. Anonymous says: